Snowflake-Labs/sfquickstarts/site/sfguides/src/build_rag_based_equipment_maintenance_app_using_snowflake_cortex/build_rag_based_equipment_maintenance_app_using_snowflake_cortex.md

 1) Snowflake Cortex to access cutting edge LLM's
 2) Python and Snowpark to create a UDF to read in repair logs.
 The Python UDF you created can be re-used to read in many other PDF's for different apps, use cases.
 3) User defined table functions.
 This is similar to the above UDF, but it returns a table instead of a single value.
-4) Snowflake's Vector embedding engine to vecotorize text so it can be used in prompt engineering.
+4) Snowflake's Vector embedding engine to vectorize text so it can be used in prompt engineering.
 5) Snowflake's native Vector data type.
 No need to use an external DB or system for your vectors.
 Snowflake can handle that for you.
-6) General snowfalke tables and compute.
+6) General Snowflake tables and compute.
 These objects are the workhorse behind the scenes that make it all possible.

 <!-- ------------------------ -->
 ### Streamlit